DigitalNZ/supplejack/_posts/2017-12-04-example-project.md

 Now boot up your application, `bundle exec rails s -p 3005` and visit the /records page.

-You will be able to see the harvested Flickr content!
+You will be able to see the harvested content!
 There will be no styling but feel free to template up the site and make it look how you want.
 You can search against the API by going to /records?text=your_text_string

 The API also supports pagination, so you can pass &per_page=number and &page=number to do this.
 You can find out the total number of items on the @search object itself, it has a method ‘total’.

+You now have every element of the Supplejack stack working together correctly, awesome job!